When To Use FREE Sunshine Instead Of Kitchen Appliances

 Note: Keep Your Honey In GLASS Jars!

-Now keep in mind if your honey is sold in those cute plastic squeezy-bear dispensers, it’s more difficult to melt the crystals safely.
-When I bought honey, I would only buy it in glass jars or immediately transfer from a plastic container to a glass one.
+If your honey is sold in those cute plastic squeezy-bear dispensers, it’s more difficult to melt the crystals safely.
+Only buy honey in glass jars or immediately transfer from a plastic container to a glass one.

 Several years ago I bought a * Sun Oven and I’ve been having a blast with it ever since.
 Mine came with the accessory package.